 - How long should a business be prepared financially to survive if they do not make a profit

-- 2 How long should a business be prepared financially to survive
+- how long should a business be prepared financially to survive without profit

 - how to be financially prepared for disasters